Frequently Asked Questions

 Does PlayfulLeigh Psyched offer Play Therapy?

 YES!
-Given the current times of COVID-19, PlayfulLeigh Psyched is offering TelePlay Therapy for children.
-This is uncharted terriority, as play therapy is traditionally in-person.
+Dr. Dowtin is highly skilled in play therapy online play therapy with young children.
 First, a parent-only session would need to occur so that you and Dr. Dowtin could determine the appropriate set up and toys for the session.
-Dr. Dowtin will coach parents to use play therapy techniques with their child to facilitate relationship enhancement for the parent-child relationship.
+In some cases, Dr. Dowtin will guide parents to use play therapy techniques with their child to facilitate relationship enhancement for the parent-child relationship.
 This method also helps with decreasing challenging child behaviors.
 Dr. Dowtin is also certified in Parent-Child Interaction Therapy (PCIT), which has success with teletherapy.

 Does PlayfulLeigh Psyched have a brick and mortar location?